-71. The procedure for off site visits is in the Health & Safety Policy which requires appropriate risk assessments to be in place prior to any off-site visit taking place and that an overnight visit leader is required explicitly to direct:

-- a.
-Sleeping arrangements.

-- b.
-The role and responsibility of each adult, whether employed or volunteer.

-- c.
-On/off duty arrangements.

-d.
-Clear directions about boundaries and interactions with children and that adults are not expected to smoke nor drink alcohol.

-e.
-That staff and any volunteers are not to give parents their mobile telephone numbers for contact but are to use the School mobile telephones.

-72. Action to be taken regarding safeguarding concerns or allegations are to follow this Policy.
-The visit leader is to report any safeguarding concerns to the DSL who is to refer them to the MASH.
-If the allegations are about the behaviour of a member of staff or volunteer then they are to be passed to the Head who is to consider making a report to the Designated Officer For Allegations (DOFA) if appropriate.

-73. In an emergency the staff member in charge is to contact the police and/or the MASH.
+- 69. The procedure for off site visits is in the Health & Safety Policy which requires appropriate risk assessments to be in place prior to any off-site visit taking place and that an overnight visit leader will explicitly direct: - a.
+Sleeping arrangements. - b.
+The role and responsibility of each adult, whether employed or volunteer. - c.
+On/off duty arrangements. - d.
+Clear directions about boundaries and interactions with children and that adults are not expected to smoke nor drink alcohol. - e.
+That staff and any volunteers are not to give parents their mobile telephone numbers for contact but are to use the School mobile telephones. - 70.
+Safeguarding concerns or allegations are to follow this Policy.
+The visit leader is to report any safeguarding concerns to the DSL and/or Head who is to refer to the MASH or Designated Officer For Allegations (DOFA) if appropriate. - 71.
+In an emergency the staff member in charge is to contact the police and/or the MASH.

-EXCHANGE VISITS

-74. Overseas Pupils.
-When the School arranges a local homestay (billeting) for an overseas pupil, a DBS enhanced certificate with barred information should be obtained and any information on it considered.
-If there are other people in the family aged 16 years or over, a DBS enhanced certificate with barred information may be requested.

-75. Bishop's Pupils.
-The School is to liaise with partner schools abroad to ensure, as far as is reasonable, that there are no safeguarding concerns regarding the suitability of adults in host families.

-a.
-The parents of pupils who are to go on exchange visits are to be advised that the School has liaised with the partner school, if any specific DBS like checks have been carried out on host families and that a member of Bishop's staff will be at the host school to listen to any concerns that their pupils may have b.
-Parents are also to be told that it is their responsibility to be satisfied with the arrangements for the exchange.
-If they are agreeable to the exchange they are to be given the name, address and telephone number of the accompanying staff member and advised that their son should carry a mobile telephone and know the staff member's and their parents' number.